© Copyright 2026. Powered by Toolrealm.

 Member

-Hailing from the North West, Tebogo Lelaletse is a passionate Choreographer and Performer dedicated to using dance as a platform for expression and empowerment.
-As a proud member of the South African Dance Board (SADB), Tebogo represents people living with disabilities, advocating for inclusivity and equal opportunities within the performing arts.
+Hailing from the North West, passionate choreographer and performer.
+Represents people living with disabilities, advocating for inclusivity and equal opportunities in the performing arts.

 Member